swisschain/Lykke-HftApi-Docs/source/includes/_public-api.md

 ## Get Asset by ID

-Get inforomation about specific asset.
+Get information about specific asset.

 ### Request